Download Our Summer Menu Collection

 The Fountain and Square

 The Town Hall fountain, sculpted by J.P.
 Chastel in 1756, is known as the Four Seasons fountain.
-Again, incorporating a Roman column saved from nearby ruins makes the Roman past’s importance clear.
+Again, incorporating a Roman column saved from nearby ruins clarifies the importance of the Roman past.

 Fontaine Hotel de Ville Aix-en-Provence

 The square is beautiful, but it is also highly relevant to town life.
 If you enter the square on a Tuesday, Thursday, or Saturday morning, you will be greeted with the riot of colour of the flower market.
-Tulips, mimosas, and bright ranunculi are among the flowers grown locally; many varieties arrive from other parts of the world via Hyeres, France’s largest wholesale flower market and the fourth-largest European market.
+Tulips, mimosas, and bright ranunculi are among the flowers grown locally; many varieties arrive from other parts of the world via Hyeres, France’s largest wholesale and fourth-largest European markets.

 Hall aux Grains